ArshanAlam/CTFs/got_shell/README.md

 0x0804a02c  0000 0000 60fd 09f7 0000 0000 0000 0000  ....`...........
 ```

-Now all that's left is the figure out what value to put there.
+Now all that's left to do is to the figure out what value to put there.
 But that's easy!
 Using Radare2 we could quickly find out the address of the `win()` function.

 ```